stephanfowler/nft-surface/smart-contract/README.md

 Built using Hardhat and ethers.js

-Adds the following Hardhat tasks:

- * __deploy__ : Deploys the contract using constructor arguments in the specified file (and runs a signature test against the contract)
- *  __sign__ : Generates a signature for the 'mint' contract method, and tests it against the deployed contract
-  * __catalog__ : Given a json catalog file, automatically manages IPFS metadata and image uploads, lay-minting signatures, etc

-For usage, do `npx hardhat help deploy`, etc
+## Configuration

+### Contract constructor

-The smart contract requires the following deployment arguments, specified in the relevant deployment_args-*.js file:
+The smart contract requires the following contract constructor arguments for deployment.
+These are specified in the relevant deployment_args-*.js file (depending on the network you are deploying to):

 ```
 * "Andy Warhol"        // ERC721 name